-"The Nomansland-project started unintentionally in the summer of 2016 when my friend Kristina first told me about her feelings of depression.
-Trying to explore her emotions through photography, we focused on facing discomfort and anxiety through nude photography, as a medium that removes all layers of defence and allows to fully self-reflect upon oneself.
-Nomansland grew entirely on motives of self exploration and positions itself as the entire opposite of glossy pseudo-erotic nude imagery, by portraying the ‘anti-aesthetic’ of personality and character.
+"The Nomansland-project started unintentionally in the summer of 2016 when a close friend told me about her feelings of depression.
+Facing her discomfort and anxiety, we found nude photography to be a medium that removes all layers of artificial defense, allowing to fully self-reflect upon oneself.
+Nomansland grew entirely on motives of self-exploration and positions itself as the entire opposite of glossy pseudo-erotic nude imagery, by portraying the hidden 'anti-aesthetic' rawness of personality and character.

 Whilst working on Nomansland, I became increasingly aware of the negative connotation of nudity and sexuality as either pornographic or forcefully secretive: Something, that everybody equally possesses, yet rarely dares/is allowed to openly share.
 In the German language 'genitals' translates to 'shame': This manmade 'self-shame', by definition, actively contributes to an omnipresent discomfort, the fear of harsh judgement/censorship through others and especially oneself, based on one's bodily appearance in comparison to societal standards.
 In many countries, being nude in public even results in the risk of becoming the potential victim of physical or mental punishment.